Holidays and recreation in Transylvania

 Home Visit Transylvania and Romania Romania holidays

 The Carpathians are not separated from Romania by the Danube.
-The two ranges meet at only two points: the Fagaras Mountains at Sibiu and the Bucegi Mountains near Brasov and Bran.
-The river Olt also separates them from the mountains at Bucharest in Romania.
-The valley of the Danube and Olt separates the Carpathians from the mountain chains near Zarnesti, which belong to the left wing of the great touristic attractions of Europe.
-Unlike the other places of the system, the Carpathians, which never formed a watershed between the Black Sea and the Mediterranian Sea, are surrounded on all sides by groups of visitors and tourists, namely the Romanian people from the south, the Saxonians of the lower parts of Transylvania, and the Austrian people from the west.
+The two ranges meet at only two points: the Fagaras Mountains at Sibiu and the Bucegi Mountains near Dracula's castle in Bran near Brasov.
+The river also separates them from the mountains at Bucharest in Romania.
+The valley of the Danube and Olt separates the Carpathians from the mountain chains near Zarnesti, which belong to the left wing of the great touristic attractions of Romania.
+Unlike the other places of the system, the Carpathians, which never formed a watershed between the Black Sea and the local forests, are surrounded on all sides by groups of visitors and tourists, namely the Romanian people from the south, the Saxonians of the lower parts of Transylvania, and the Austrian people from the west.

 Do you hate mountains, meadows, forests and creeks ?